CHICAGO (WLS) -- A senior at Urban Prep Academy was shot and killed while walking in his South Deering neighborhood Monday night.

-Bur Hoard was fatally shot in the chest on the corner of East 106th Street and South Oglesby Avenue around 7:20 p.m.
-Monday.
-Martin said he was walking to a store with a friend, a 23-year-old man who suffered a graze wound in the shooting.
-That man is expected to recover.
+Hoard was shot in the chest and killed on the corner of 106th and Oglesby around 7:20 p.m.
+Monday night.
+His mother said he was on his way to the store with a friend when a black SUV pulled up and opened fire.

-The school said they will remember a man full of promise and potential.
-Urban Prep plans to honor Hoard in the coming weeks.
+In a statement, school officials said: "We will remember a young man, full of promise and potential, well-liked by teachers and friends, and loved by his family."
+The school plans to honor Hoard in the coming weeks.

 "I used to drop him off at home because I was scared of something like this happening," said Dillon Howard, one of Hoard's teammates.

 His family says Hoard was mistakenly targeted.
 They said they just want answers and for the violence to end.

 "And if you know anything, I ask you to speak, to just speak up," Martin said.

 The 23-year-old man who was shot with Hoard is doing OK.
 No one has been charged, police said.